-More recently, our research activities have turned to study the fundamental chemistry and biochemistry of nitroxyl (HNO).
-HNO has been shown to have biological activity distinct from that of its redox cousin, NO, and related nitrogen oxides.
+HNO has been shown to have biological activity distinct from that of its redox cousin, nitric oxide (NO), and related nitrogen oxides.
 Much of the recent interest in HNO has been catalyzed by research suggesting that it may be a novel therapeutic for the treatment of heart failure.
 At neutral pH in the absence of chemical traps, HNO efficiently dimerizes to hyponitrous acid (HON=NOH), which subsequently dehydrates to nitrous oxide (N2O).
 Given this inherent reactivity, HNO cannot be used directly; donor molecules are required for the generation of HNO in situ.